SAMMISolutions/docs/doc_posts/_components/lioranboard.md

 permalink: /lioranboard
 ---

-SAMMI:Core is the main component.
+SAMMI:Core (Formerly known as the receiver) is the main component.
 You can change all the settings, add and modify your decks, program new buttons, add and edit triggers etc.

 {% include image.html w="auto" src="lioranboard.png" alt="SAMMI:Core" %}